RafaySystems/rafay-cicd-helpers/imported/README.md

 - name - Name of the cluster that will be created in Rafay Platform
 - kind - Type of the cluster that needs to be provisioned.
 For EKS cluster, kind needs to be "imported"
-- namespace - Location of the cluster where it is running
+- region - Location of the cluster where it is running
 - blueprint - Name of the blueprint with which cluster needs to be created
 - project - Name of the project in Rafay platform where cluster needs to be created